arne2204/Probabilistic-Machine-Learning_lecture-PROJECTS/projects/05-2F_XXXX_health_surveys_mx/README.md

 The process the data use: project/process_data.py -> the proessed data wll be saved in the project/data folder

-To train the model and see the results use: project/train_model.py
+To train the model and see the results use: project/train_model.py (When prompted choose option 1)

 Important files:
 - final_report.ipynb